chenjj/espoofer/README.md

 #### Client mode

 To run epsoofer in client mode, you need to have an account on the target email services.
-This attack exploit the failure of some email services to perform sufficient validation of emails received from local MUAs.
-An attacker can send emails with spoofed From headers.
-The exploited email providers may automatically attach DKIM signatures to their outgoing emails, enabling the attacker to impersonate other users of the email provider.
-For example, `attacker@gmail.com` try to impersonate `admin@gmail.com`.
-In some cases, cross-domain spoofing is also possible.
+This attack exploits the failure of some email services to perform sufficient validation of emails received from local MUAs.
+For example, `attacker@gmail.com` tries to impersonate `admin@gmail.com`.
 1. Configure the tool in config.py

 ```
 config ={
 	"legitimate_site_address": b"admin@gmail.com",
 	"victim_address": b"victim@victim.com",
 	"case_id": b"client_a1",

 	"client_mode": {
 		"sending_server": ("smtp.gmail.com", 587),  # SMTP sending serve ip and port
 		"username": b"attacker@gmail.com", # Your account username and password
 		"password": b"your_passward_here",
 	},